 If you’re going to visit one museum in Puebla, make sure it’s Museo Amparo.
 This wonderfully eclectic museum has everything from Maya artifacts to colonial art to aerial photos of present-day Mexico.

-The museum has an added bonus: a rooftop terrace with beautiful views of the Puebla skyline.
+The museum has a bonus: a rooftop terrace with beautiful views of the Puebla skyline.
 In pre-COVID times, there was an outdoor restaurant on the terrace.
+It might now be open.

 The Center holds temporary exhibitions of contemporary and traditional art.
 Some of the contemporary paintings are worth checking out.